Matthew-Wiewel/debugMode/README.md

 # the .h file contains

 extern bool debugMode;
 A global variable used in macro if statements.
+You will need to define it in one of your files.

 debugPrintf(...)
 Expands to a macro that uses printf(...) and is inside an if statement dependant on debugMode's value.